Gender Equity in Development

 Empowerment and hidden bias

 Bargaining within households impacts a woman’s control over resources, her personal independence, and her risk of experiencing intimate partner violence.
-Development programs frequently lack baseline and follow-up data to evaluate whether their projects made a difference in women's bargaining power.
+Development programs often lack baseline and follow-up data to evaluate their impact on women's bargaining power.
 Unfortunately, even when data does exist, it may reflect a hidden gender bias, due to intra-household dynamics.

-AidData and its local partners seek to combine on-the-ground survey techniques, remote sensing, and behavioral games to understand the extent of measurement error in self-reporting, and how development projects intentionally and unintentionally impact household bargaining and intimate partner violence.
+AidData and its local partners seek to combine on-the-ground survey techniques, remote sensing, and behavioral games to understand the extent of measurement error in self-reporting, and how development projects may impact household bargaining and intimate partner violence.

 Farming and land rights

-Women’s land rights are often curtailed by local laws and customs that limit a woman’s ability to own property in her name, include her name on titles with her husband, and choose the types of crops to grow.
+Women’s land rights are often curtailed by local laws and customs that limit the ability to own property, own land titles, and choose the types of crops to grow.
 What's more, women lack equitable access to arable land, formal training, and agricultural inputs.

-By combining household surveys and high-resolution satellite imagery, we can better understand how property rights, relationships, levels of empowerment, and access to agricultural inputs might impact a range of outcomes—from crop yields for to household bargaining power—providing insights for programs and policy makers.
+By combining household surveys and high-resolution satellite imagery, we can better understand how property rights, relationships, levels of empowerment, and access to agricultural inputs might impact a range of outcomes from crop yields to household bargaining power, providing insights for programs and policy makers.

 Employment, mobility, and security

-When commuting to work, women endure threats to their health and safety and spend more time and money than men do.
-Helping women overcome these and other barriers to employment not only increases resources within their households, but may also increase their bargaining power and reduce intimate partner violence.
+When commuting to work, women endure greater threats to their health and safety and spend more time and money than men do.
+Helping women overcome barriers to employment not only increases resources within their households, but may also increase their bargaining power and reduce intimate partner violence.

 By improving data on the ground and leveraging remote-sensed data, our research team seeks specific insights that help programs focus their resources on improving a wide range of outcomes—whether the goal is helping women gain access to marketable skills or improving public safety so that they can return home safely.